maniaclab/snowmass-connect-docs/docs/software.md

 ### Delphes on the OSG

-For jobs on OSG, we recommend users use the singularity container image hosted /cvmfs/singularity.opensciencegrid.org/snowmass21software/delphes-osg:latest.
+For jobs on OSG, it recommended you use the singularity container image hosted `/cvmfs/singularity.opensciencegrid.org/snowmass21software/delphes-osg:latest`.
 The image contains the full installation of the software which includes the examplles folder.
-The following example is a submission script which will request the availability of Singularity as a requirement on the remote node and loads the image for your job.
+The following example is a submission script which will request the availability of Singularity as a requirement on the remote worker node and loads the image for your job.

     Universe = Vanilla
     Executable     = run.sh